tomwhartung/jmws_accoutrements/books/0-general/3-formats.md

 - Use calibre to convert
   - Add odt or docx file
   - Convert option opens a dialog box
+  - Have NOT tried all options - not by a long shot

-The dialog box contains a lot of options and they are somewhat dependent on the output file type.
+The conversion dialog box contains a lot of options and one group of them is dependent on the output file type.

 - Converting with calibre works much better than exporting from libre office
 - There are still issues with the images, though